-- 1. Appellate Rule 215 is amended to read as follows: - (a) Appellate Review of Sentence. - (1) Right to Appeal.
-A defendant may appeal an unsuspended sentence of imprisonment that exceeds two years for a felony offense or 120 days for a misdemeanor offense on the ground that the sentence is excessive. sentence is imposed in accordance with a plea agreement that provides for a sentence, a defendant may appeal as excessive only the part of the sentence that exceeds the minimum sentence by more than two years for a felony offense or 120 days for a misdemeanor offense.
+1. Appellate Rule 215 is amended to read as follows:

+(a) Appellate Review of Sentence.

+- (1) Right to Appeal.
+A defendant may appeal an unsuspended sentence of imprisonment that exceeds two years for a felony offense or 120 days for a misdemeanor offense on the ground that the sentence is excessive.
+If a sentence is imposed in accordance with a plea agreement that provides for a minimum sentence, a defendant may appeal as excessive only the part of the sentence that exceeds the minimum sentence by more than two years for a felony offense or 120 days for a misdemeanor offense.
 The prosecuting authority may appeal a sentence of any length on the grounds that the sentence is too lenient.
 An appeal under this subparagraph must be taken to the court of appeals. - (2) Right to Seek Discretionary Review.

-A defendant may seek discretionary review of an unsuspended sentence of imprisonment which is not appealable under subparagraph (a)(1) by filing a petition for review in the supreme court under Appellate Rule 402.
+A defendant may seek discretionary review of an unsuspended sentence of imprisonment which is not appealable under subparagraph (a) (1) by filing a petition for review in the supreme court under Appellate Rule 402.

-- (b) Notification of Right to Seek Review of Sentence.
-At the time of imposition of any sentence of imprisonment, the judge shall inform the defendant - (1) of the defendant's right to appeal or petition for review of the sentence under paragraph (a); - (2) that the appellate court may reduce or increase the sentence, and that by appealing or petitioning for review of the sentence under this rule, the defendant waives the right to plead that by a revision of the sentence resulting from the appeal or review the defendant has been twice placed in jeopardy for the same offense; and - (3) that if the defendant wants counsel and is unable to pay for the services of an attorney, the court will appoint an attorney to represent the defendant in an appeal or petition for review. - (c) Notice of Appeal.
-A notice of appeal taken only from a sentence shall be filed with the clerk of the appellate courts not later than 30 days after the date shown in the clerk's certificate of distribution on the written judgment, except as provided for in Appellate Rule 204(a)(4).
+- (a) (b) Notification of Right to Appeal

+Seek Review of Sentence.
+At the time of imposition of any sentence of imprisonment of 45 days or more, the judge shall inform the defendant as follows: - (1) That the sentence may be appealed on the ground that it is excessive of the defendant's right to appeal or petition for review of the sentence under paragraph (a); - (2) Tthat upon such appeal the appellate court may reduce or increase the sentence, and that by appealing or petitioning for review of the sentence under this rule, the defendant waives the right to plead that by a revision of the sentence resulting from the appeal or review the defendant has been twice placed in jeopardy for the same offense; and - (3) Tthat if the defendant wants counsel and is unable to pay for the services of an attorney, the court will appoint an attorney to represent the defendant on the in an appeal or petition for review. - (b) (c) Notice of Appeal.
+A notice of appeal taken only from a sentence only shall be filed with the clerk of the appellate courts not later than 30 days after the date shown in the clerk's certificate of distribution on the written judgment, except as provided for in Appellate Rule 204(a)(4).
 The notice of appeal need only state that the sentence which is being appealed is too lenient or excessive.
 When filed, the notice of appeal shall be accompanied by the items specified in Appellate Rule 204(b)[1], [2], [4], and [7].

-- (d) Termination of Appeal.
+(e) (d) Termination of Appeal.
 Any appeal of a sentence initiated by the defendant may be terminated by the defendant filing within 30 days from the filing of the notice of appeal a notice of intent to terminate the appeal.
-Such a termination shall prevent any increase in the sentence or sentences imposed. - (e) Indigent's Right to Counsel on Sentence Appeal.
+Such a termination shall prevent any increase in the sentence or sentences imposed.

+(d) (e) Indigent's Right to Counsel on Sentence Appeal.
 An indigent defendant is entitled to the assistance of counsel in prosecuting an appeal on the ground that the sentence is excessive.
-Where an appeal taken by the prosecution pursuant to AS 12.55.120(b) on the ground that the sentence is too lenient, and the defendant has not appealed, the appellate court discretion may appoint counsel for an indigent defendant.
+Where an appeal is taken by the prosecution pursuant to AS 12.55.120(b) on the ground that the sentence is too lenient, and the defendant has not appealed, the appellate court in its discretion may appoint counsel for an indigent defendant.

-(f) Record on Appeal.
+(e) (f) Record on Appeal.